torvalds/linux/Documentation/core-api/debug-objects.rst

 The function returns true when the fixup was successful, otherwise false.
 The return value is used to update the statistics.

-Note, that the function needs to call the debug_object_init() function again, after the damage has been repaired in order to keep the state consistent.
+Analte, that the function needs to call the debug_object_init() function again, after the damage has been repaired in order to keep the state consistent.